This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What Do Green Tree Pythons Eat in The Wild?

-Their wild prey selection includes:
+Their wild prey selection consists of a variety of protein-packed options:

-- Small mammals like mice and rats.
+- Small mammals like rats and mice, which provide essential snake nutrition.

 What Do Green Tree Pythons Eat in Captivity?